mapr/drill-test-framework/README.md

 Refer to [Github documentation](https://help.github.com/articles/cloning-a-repository) on how to clone a repository.

 ### Configure test environment
+ 1. The test framework requires a distributed file system such as HDFS or MapR-FS to be configured.
+Hive and HBase are additional dependencies to run all tests (refer to the example in the Execute Tests section to exclude tests with dependencies).
- 1. The test framework expects Drill services to be setup on a clustered environment.
+ 2. The test framework expects Drill services to be setup on a clustered environment.
 Refer to [Drill documentation](http://drill.apache.org/docs/installing-drill-in-distributed-mode) for details on how to setup Drill.
- 2. Copy the `drillTestConfig` file from `framework/src/main/resources` to your home directory as `~/.drillTestConfig`.
+ 3. Copy the `drillTestConfig` file from `framework/src/main/resources` to your home directory as `~/.drillTestConfig`.
 Edit suitably, following instructions in the file.
- 3. Source `.drillTestConfig`.
+ 4. Source `.drillTestConfig`.
 Confirm `DRILL_HOME` and other required environment variables are set.

 ### Review tests: